 This is the order I would attack alcove shelves like this in;

 Using the same material as before cut two battens for the sides.
-I keep these back from the front edge of the shelf and cut a slight angle on the front edge too, like in this picture;
+I keep these back from the front edge of the shelf and cut a slight angle on the front edge too, like in the picture at the top of the page.
+Alternatively, cut them to the same measurement you want the shelf (remembering to allow for the thickness of the back wall batten), keep them square and finish later with a piece fixed across the front edge of the shelf.

 Cut the alcove shelf.
-I make most shelves of this type out of MDF.
+I make most shelves of this type out of MDF which is easy to paint.
 Alcoves are often out of square so I take a measurement at each of the four sides.
 I also use a large roofing square to check which of the back corners are 90° and always start my setting out from a perfectly square corner.
-If each corner is out of square, use a bevel to find the angle of one corner and start setting out on the sheet material form there.
+If each corner is out of square, use a bevel to find the angle of one corner and start setting out on the sheet material from there.
 When a shelf needs to be badly out of square I always leave the lines in slightly when I cut it, that way I can put it in place and scribe it in, using an electric plane to finely fit it into the opening.

 It is not always necessary to fix the alcove shelves in place as the weight of what is going on there will often be enough to stop it moving anywhere.
 Decorators often want to take it out to paint it as well.
 If you do want to fix it, either drill pilot holes, countersink and screw about 100mm (4") in from the back corners or pin using a finish nail-gun.